arxinc/arx-rtos/arx_getting_started.md

 This script:

 * Automatically launches QEMU and loads the ARX RTOS binary.
-* Run qemu.bat with correct parameters(see the uses note inside qemu.bat)
+* Run qemu.bat with correct parameters(see the usagehelp note inside qemu.bat)
-* Loads the ARX binary automatically

 👉 No manual command setup required from user

 ---